Polar actions on complex hyperbolic spaces: Actions leaving a totally geodesic subspace invariant

 \section{Actions leaving a totally geodesic subspace invariant}

 The results in this section show that in order to classify polar actions leaving a totally geodesic complex hyperbolic subspace invariant it suffices to study polar actions on the complex hyperbolic spaces of lower dimensions.
-We will also show that actions leaving a totally geodesic $\R H^n$ invariant are orbit equivalent to the cohomogeneity one action of $SO(1,n)$.
+We will also show that actions leaving a totally geodesic $\R H^n$ invariant are orbit equivalent to the cohomogeneity one action of $SO^0(1,n)$, the connected component of the identity of $SO(1,n)$.
 Note that if an isometric action leaves a totally geodesic $\R H^k$ invariant, it also leaves a totally geodesic $\C H^k$ invariant.

 The following is well known.
 Let $H$ be closed connected subgroup of~$SU(1,n)$.
-If the natural action of~$H$ on $\C H^n$ leaves a totally geodesic proper submanifold of~$\C H^n$ invariant, then there is an element $g \in SU(1,n)$ such that $gHg^{-1}$ is contained in one of the subgroups $S(U(1,k) U(n-k))$ or $SO(1,n)$ of~$SU(1,n)$.
+If the natural action of~$H$ on $\C H^n$ leaves a totally geodesic proper submanifold of~$\C H^n$ invariant, then there is an element $g \in SU(1,n)$ such that $gHg^{-1}$ is contained in one of the subgroups $S(U(1,k) U(n-k))$ or $SO^0(1,n)$ of~$SU(1,n)$.